-Root canals tend to have a bad wrap when it comes to dental procedures.
+Root canals tend to have a bad rap when it comes to dental procedures.
 Many fear that a root canal can be extremely painful and perhaps a traumatizing experience.
+They may even be worried about a root canal infection developing.
 The truth is that root canals don’t have to be that way at all.
-In fact, with the latest techniques at Penn Dental Family Practice, receiving a root canal is equivalent to receiving a filling.
+In fact, with the latest techniques, the experience of receiving a root canal is equivalent to receiving a filling.

 Why does this happen?
 Did the dentist not perform the root canal correctly?
 Let’s take a look at the procedure and what it entails.

 Root canals are needed when a tooth becomes so full of decay that it reaches the pulp (or life of the tooth).
 The pulp is made up of nerves and blood vessels which is the trigger for the pain one can experience.
 Sometimes, there can be a trauma to the tooth which may cause discoloration (sometimes indicating that the tooth is dead) or an abscess can occur – without the overwhelming amount of decay that you may think.
 In these instances, you may still need a root canal.
 If you are experiencing significant tooth pain while heating, or pain and sensitivity due to eating or drinking hot things, it may be time to talk with your dentist about a root canal.